-Several disorders can be caused if our metabolic system is not working properly.
+Several disorders can be caused if our metabolic system is not working correctly.
 Among the many metabolic disorders, diabetes is the most common metabolic disease.
 Although these disorders can be found in anyone, they are more common in obese people.

 What is a cardiometabolic disease?

-The cardiometabolic disease is a metabolic disease that combines different metabolic dysfunctions.
+Cardiometabolic disease is a metabolic disease that combines different metabolic dysfunctions.
 These dysfunctions include insulin resistance, impaired glucose tolerance, dyslipidemia, hypertension, and central adiposity.
 The coexistence of 2 or more of these doubles the risk of stroke, diabetes, and heart attack.

 What foods should you avoid with metabolic syndrome?

-If someone has a metabolic disease they should avoid eating oily and fatty food items.
+If someone has a metabolic disease, they should avoid eating oily and fatty food items.
 They should also refrain from consuming refined and processed food like sugar and cereals.
 Artificial sweeteners and salty foods should also be avoided.